Phang Nga, Thailand

 Get this when you book through us:

-A 60-minute Thai massage for two people, to be taken within 48 hours of arrival
+A 60-minute Thai massage each (for up to two guests), to be taken within 48 hours of arrival

 Facilities